allwinlab/allwinprotocol/README.md

-AllWin protocol: The price-linked savings protocol on Solana
+AllWin protocol: The price-linked saving protocol on Solana